SWAC officials to meet Monday to discuss fate of fall sports

 SHREVEPORT, La.
-(KMSS/KTAL) – Grambling State confirmed today that the Southwestern Athletic Conference Council of Presidents will be meeting Monday to discuss the future of fall sports for the upcoming season.
+(KTAL/KMSS) – Grambling State confirmed today that the Southwestern Athletic Conference Council of Presidents will be meeting Monday to discuss the future of fall sports for the upcoming season.

 Brett McMurphy tweeted earlier today that sources had told Stadium that an announcement of the cancellation of fall sports would be coming from the SWAC on Monday.